Random Variables in Aesara

 Shapes

-the number of dimensions of the RV's support.ndim_params
+ndim_suppthe number of dimensions of the RV's support.ndim_paramssizewhich is the sample size

 Remember that shapes in Aesara can be determined at runtime!
 So if we assume that: